wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 The following paragraph is an excerpt from an influential paper (Davies et al. 2004):

->“Charles Darwin described the rapid rise and diversification within the angiosperms as an ‘abominable mystery.’
+>Charles Darwin described the rapid rise and diversification within the angiosperms as an abominable mystery.
 Angiosperms are regarded as one of the greatest terrestrial radiations of recent geological times.
 The major lineages originated 130-90 million years ago (mya), followed by a dramatic rise to ecological dominance 100-70 mya.
 Approximately 250000 extant species have been recognised, although estimates vary, and the final number might be double this.
 Within the group, sister clades can differ in species richness over several orders of magnitude.
-Darwin attempted to identify a single causal explanation for the rapid diversification of angiosperms but described his own efforts as wretchedly poor.”
+Darwin attempted to identify a single causal explanation for the rapid diversification of angiosperms but described his own efforts as wretchedly poor.

 Through  recent research, we have come a long way in understanding the evolutionary relationship among orders and families  of flowering plants.
 The figure shows a phylogeny of flowering plants (a tree showing how flowering plant orders are related to one another).